 There are many changes in the insect repellent market due to the European Biocidal Products Regulations.
 This has led to a lot of our customers contacting us for clarification.
 Our Technical Team has answered some of the most common questions below.
 If there is anything you are still unsure about, please contact us.
-You can also view our helpful infographic on which repellent to choose for your travels here.

 What is a biocide?

 A biocide is any substance that repels, attracts or kills any living organism.

 The Biocidal Products Regulations 528/2012 are a strict code that has been introduced across Europe to unify the process by which biocides are authorised across the EU.
 This way, all manufacturers will have to comply with the same rules and regulations no matter which country they are from.
 The idea is that the most sensible common practices are used across the whole of Europe.